Amazon ECS task definition differences for the Fargate launch type - Amazon Elastic Container Service

 Task lifecycle logging

 Tasks that run on Fargate publish timestamps to track the task through the states of the task lifecycle.
 You can see the timestamps in the task details in the Amazon Web Services Management Console and by describing the task in the Amazon CLI and SDKs.
 For example, you can use the timestamps to evaluate how much time the task spent downloading the container images and decide if you should optimize the container image size, or use Seekable OCI indexes.
-For more information about container image practices, see Best practices for container images.
+For more information about container image practices, see Best practices for Amazon ECS container images.

 Application logging